mikesol/purescript-audio-behaviors/README.md

 ### Named units

 As you build larger and larger audio structures, you may notice some stuttering in your application.
-The more units that exist, the more work the library has to do to keep track of them, and it can result in throttling a rendering frame.

-One way to mitigate this significantly (like 10x significantly) is to give your audio units names.
-The more named audio units, the faster the computation will go.
+One way to mitigate this is to give your audio units names.
+Named audio units speed up computation and result in less-glitchy corner cases when the audio graph changes radically.

 Giving names is a bit tedious, so the recommendation is to build audio without names first and then, once you're satisfied with your scene, to give everything names.
 Here is how you attribute names to audio units: